matt-colen/movie-watchlist/README.md

 # movie-watchlist
- Allows users to search for movies using the Open Movie Database (OMDb) and save to a watchlist using localStorage
+ An app that allows users to search for movies using the Open Movie Database (OMDb) and save to a watchlist using localStorage